panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 You might notice that the management of movies is complex.
 It requires adding and removing movies.
 The state management details clutter the component.

-A better solution is to extract the movies management into a reducer.
-This refactoring it cleans from the details of how state is managed.
+A better solution is to extract the management of the movies into a reducer.
+This refactoring it cleans from the details of how the state is managed.

 ```jsx {3,18}
 import React, { useReducer } from 'react';